Former Memphis officers arrested on murder charges in death of Tyre Nichols | Law-Order

 Nichols, a 29-year-old father, died in a hospital on Jan.
 10, three days after sustaining injuries during his arrest by the five police officers.
 The officers also face two counts of official misconduct, one count of aggravated assault and two counts of aggravated kidnapping.

-The Memphis Police Department on Friday identified them as Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills, Jr., and Justin Smith.
+The Memphis Police Department on Friday identified them as Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills, Jr., and Justin Smith, who are all Black and aged between 24 and 32.
 Each had served with the department for about 2-1/2 to five years.
 They were dismissed from the force last Saturday for violating multiple departmental policies, including using excessive force, failing to intervene and failing to render aid.

+"We are waiting to get the indictment.
+We will know particularly what charges have been brought and we will go from there," said William Massey, the attorney for Martin.
+Attorneys for the five former officers could not immediately be reached for comment.

+Two Memphis Fire Department employees involved in the response were relieved of their duties during an investigation, a department spokesperson said earlier this week.
+Other Memphis officers remain under investigation for policy infractions, Memphis Police Chief Cerelyn Davis said on Wednesday.
+In a video posted on YouTube, she asked for calm when the bodycam footage is made public.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)